karalkal/Qui-ck-Qui-z-/README.md

 ***The web application has been deployed [HERE](https://loquacious-heliotrope-bfb2d9.netlify.app/)***

-***It utilizes the API of [Open Trivia Databse](https://opentdb.com/api_config.php)***
+***It utilizes the API of [Open Trivia Database](https://opentdb.com/api_config.php)***

 ### Description
+QuiQui ☺; is an online quiz web app based on Open Trivia Database's API.
-The landing page asks the user to configure what the quiz they wish to be asked - topic, difficulty, type of questions.
+On the landing page the user configures the quiz they wish to be answering - topic, difficulty, type of questions.
 Once this has been done, the "Go" button will be displayed and a request to the API will be sent.
-The quiz will consist of 10 questions with the selected properties.
+The quiz will consist of 10 questions with the selected criteria.
-Once the questions have been answered (or have been left unanswered), the app will verify the answers and will change the appearance of each question depending on whether it has been answered correctly.
-It will also count the correct answers.
+Once the questions have been answered (or have been left unanswered), the app will evaluate these answers.
+It will then change the appearance of each question depending on whether the correct answer has been picked and count the correct answers.

 ### App.js
-Once the app is launched a state for startScreen will be initialized with an initial value of **true** `const [startScreen, setStartScreen] = React.useState(true)` The `function toggleScreen`  toggles the state and is passed to  the Welcome component if its value is true (original value) or Quizz component if false (in other words if toggleScreen has been triggered).
+Once the app is launched a state for startScreen will be initialized with an initial value of **true** `const [startScreen, setStartScreen] = React.useState(true)` Depending on its value the app will render either the "Welcome" component (true) or the "Quizz" component (false) The `function toggleScreen`  toggles the state and is passed to the Welcome component if its value is true (original value) or Quizz component if false (in other words if toggleScreen has been triggered).
 ```
 {startScreen
         ? <Welcome handleClick={toggleScreen} />
         : <Quizz handleClick={toggleScreen} quizInstance={quizInstance} />}
 ```
-It also accepts arguments and depending on their values creates a quizInstance which is passed to Quiz.js This Welcome component will collect the user input (quiz selection) and upon clicking the button GO will trigger the function which will in turn set the startScreen state to false (and create a quizInstance as well, see below).
+This function also accepts arguments (once triggered from Welcome.js it will accept parameters for the required questionnaire properties) and depending on their values creates a quizInstance which is passed to Quizz.js This Welcome component collects the user input.
+Then upon clicking the button "GO!" it runs `function toggleScreen` which will in turn sets the startScreen state to false and creates a quizInstance as well (see below).
-Once the value of setStartScreen is set to false the app will render the actual quiz (with the newly created quizInstance.
+Once the value of setStartScreen is set to false the app will render the actual quiz (Quizz.js) with the newly created quizInstance prop.

 ### Welcome.js